Information of interest to British nationals, starting with January 1st2021

 - cultural, scientific, humanitarian activities, medical treatment of short duration or other activities that do not breach Romanian law.

 Although visa exempt, third-state nationals, British nationals included, must fulfil the legal conditions of entry into the country, in line with the national legal framework and as established by the Schengen Borders Code.
-For details regarding the conditions of entry into Romania, the following link can be consulted: http://eviza.mae.ro/ConditionsOfEntry
+For details regarding the conditions of entry into Romania, the following link can be consulted: https://eviza.mae.ro/ConditionsOfEntry.

 BRITISH NATIONALS – LONG-STAY VISA REQUIREMENT (MARKED D):